 Flexibility

-Moreover, this flexibility means you can further generate accurate synthetic data to fine tune AI models.
+Moreover, this flexibility allows you to generate accurate synthetic data to fine-tune AI models.

 Natural language processing and complex query support